ni/niveristand-custom-device-build-tools/docs/Advanced Usage.md

 ## Overriding dependencies to use existing artifacts

 By default dependencies are always rebuilt.
-If the branch name being built on the top-level repository also exists on the dependency, that branch will be used to build the dependency; if no such branch exists, the `master` branch is used.
+If the branch name being built on the top-level repository also exists on the dependency, that branch will be used to build the dependency; if no such branch exists, the `main` branch is used.

 This is not always the desired behavior.
 For a variety of reasons (e.g. the branch names do not match, the branches are part of pull requests which override the branch name in Jenkins, debugging with fixed dependencies), it may be beneficial to use an existing build of the dependencies, instead of rebuilding from source.